What you need

 Add cold water so that it covers the vegetables and you are able to easily stir the vegetables.
 Less water means that your stock will be more concentrated; more water makes a lighter-flavoured stock.

 Bring to the boil slowly skimming the surface to remove any froth – this will result in a lovely clear stock.

 Allow the stock to cool then remove the vegetables, then strain to remove the peppercorns.

-You can use the stock immediately, or store it in the fridge for up to 5 days or freeze it once cooled, for up to 12 months.
+You can use the stock immediately, store it in the fridge for up to 5 days, or freeze it once cooled, for up to 12 months.

-TIP: You can add more flavour to your stock by roasting the vegetables beforehand or to letting them sweat (start to soften and release their liquids) for a few minutes over the heat before adding the water.
+TIP: You can add more flavour to your stock by roasting the vegetables beforehand or letting them sweat (to soften and release their liquids) for a few minutes over the heat before adding the water.